Writer, reader, person of multi-coloured hair. Crocheter, gamer, and otherwise upstanding member of the internet.

-is a Japanese word literally meaning knitted or crocheted stuffed toy.
+Amigurumi is a Japanese word that literally means knitted or crocheted stuffed toy.

-If you're just starting out with crochet - or you've never crocheted before! - beginner amigurumi projects are a great place to start.
-They're fast, so you can finish up a pattern quickly, and the ones I've collected here are simple as can be, and the ideal thing for beginners.
+If you're just starting out with crochet—or you've never crocheted before—beginner amigurumi projects are a great place to start.
+They're fast, so you can finish up a pattern quickly.
+The ones I've collected here are as simple as can be, which makes it the ideal thing for beginners.
 Plus, they're cute!
 What more could you want?
 Let's get crocheting!

-The above video will show you how to do the basic ball shape use in almost all amigurumi.
-Once you get this, you'll be able to just about anything!
+Learn how to do the basic ball shape that is used in almost all amigurumi.
+Once you get this, you'll be able to make just about anything!
 Other shapes are usually made by altering the basic ball shape that you'll learn here.
 Follow the tutorial and you'll see!